adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 - **Proprietary operating systems**

-like Windows have many more users than Mac and Linux combined.
+Proprietary operating systems like Windows has many more users than Mac and Linux combined.
 Since they have all of these user does it mean that is is more secure?
 Why else would so many people use them?
-The answer to the first question is NO!

-Windows has more users but those people are not using Windows because it is a secure operating system.
+The answer to the first question is NO!Windows has more users but those people are not using Windows because it is a secure operating system.

 To answer the second question.
 Most people are using it because because it has all the bells and whistles and its easy to use.
 What makes Windows OS insecure is that the source code is closed-source.